 There may be disquiet about its gentle rate of climb, but the electric car has – at last, once and for always – taken off.

-A roll call of a few of the big introductions of 2013 shows what’s behind the breakthrough.
-The Renault Zoe proved that EVs can be cheap, the Tesla Model S that they can be grand and the Porsche 918 Spyder that they can be supercars.
+A roll call of a few of the big introductions of 2013 shows seemed to be behind the big breakthrough, with the Renault Zoe proving that EVs can be cheap, the Tesla Model S that they can be grand and the Porsche 918 Spyder that they can be supercars.
 It’s as if every new example represents a significant step forward for the breed.

-The first phase included the Mini E, which offered a remarkably similar range and performance to the i3 and began field testing in 2009.
+The first phase included the Mini E, which offered a remarkably similar range and performance to the i3 and began field testing in 2009 - with Mini's first fully-electric production model announced to be built in Oxford in 2019.
 This was succeeded in the second phase by the ActiveE, a 1 Series that previewed the i3's electric motor and entered two years of global testing in 2012 with a fleet of 1100 cars.

 Could there be a better invitation than the BMW i3 to take the plunge on zero-emissions motoring?
 You’re about to find out.